zixlin7/amazon-q-developer-cli-autocomplete/README.md

-# Amazon Q for command line Monorepo
+# Amazon Q Developer for command line Monorepo

-The FigIoDesktop monorepo houses most of the core code for the Amazon Q desktop app and CLI.
+The FigIoDesktop monorepo houses most of the core code for the Amazon Q Developer desktop app and CLI.

 ## Overview